 Apart from sterilisation, the OT conducts major and minor surgeries and is equipped with an anaesthesia machine.

-Our laboratory is equipped with an x-ray machine, blood testing equipment and an ultrasound facility.
+Our laboratory is equipped with an x-ray machine and blood testing facility.

-We encourage people to care for and rescue street animals, and we provide free treatment to animals brought in from the street to be treated.
-People who cannot afford to pay for veterinary care for their animals are also given free treatment.
-SGACC provides x-rays, ultrasound examinations and if necessary, also surgery.
+We encourage people to care for and rescue street animals, and we provide Treatment at Nominal Cost to animals brought in from the street to be treated.
+People who cannot afford to pay for veterinary care for their animals are also given Treatment at Nominal Cost.
+SGACC provides x-rays examinations and if necessary, also surgery.
 20-25 such charity cases are treated everyday.

 Animal Birth Control, or ABC, is one our key programmes wherein street dogs are brought in by the Municipality to be sterilised.
 We have successfully brought down the population of dogs in Delhi through this.
 All the dogs are released back in their own vicinity after they have recovered from the operation.